 SEO Is Unnecessary For My Business

 It is true that traditional SEO is no longer relevant.
-However, many businesses rely on connecting with their customers or stakeholders, and in today’s age, many of those connections are made online using search engines.
-So it makes sense to invest in search engine optimisation for your business to keep your company present and well positioned in the market.
+However, many businesses rely on connecting with their customers or stakeholders.
+Furthermore, many of those connections come from search engines.
+So it makes sense to invest in SEO for your business to keep your company present and well positioned in the market.

 Most misconceptions in regards to search engine optimisation come from using outdated tactics in an ever-changing SEO landscape.